 - provide a fair and easy to use complaints procedure which is accessible to all

-- make sure all complaints are investigated fairly and within, as far as practicable, the timescales detailed in the complaints procedure
+- make sure all complaints are investigated fairly and quickly

-- make sure that complaints are satisfactorily resolved
+- make sure, to the greatest extent possible, that complaints are satisfactorily resolved

-- learn from the complaints we receive to improve our service
+- learn from complaints to improve our service

 The complaints procedure is not able to deal with the following:

-- An appeal against a decision taken by the CIOL's Applications Committee regarding admission to membership as the Committee's decision in all cases is final
+- An appeal against a decision taken by the CIOL's Membership Committee regarding admission to membership.
+The Committee's decision in all cases is final

 - Anonymous complaints